Calumet (1929 ship)

 She was originally powered by a triple expansion steam engine.
 During her eighty years in service she was upgraded with a self-unloading boom and conveyor belts, a bow thruster, and her steam engine was replaced with a more powerful diesel.
-According to George wharton, of the boatnerd site, she was the largest vessel in the US Steel's fleets, when built, but by 1981, she had become one of the smallest.
+According to George Wharton, of the Boatnerd website, she was the largest vessel in the US Steel's fleets, when built, but by 1981, she had become one of the smallest.

 In 1956 US Steel shifted her to the fleet of the Bradley Transportation Company, due to an increased need to transport limestone, one of the materials needed in the manufacture of steel.

 At that time the vessel was retrofitted with a large self-unloading boom and the accompanying change in her holds and the addition of conveyor belts below her holds.
 Her original steam engine produced 1618 kW, and over the winter of 1967/1968 her steam engine was replaced with a diesel producing 3114 kW.

 Her bow thruster was retrofitted in 1988.

 She experienced a number of groundings, collisions and other incidents, none of which caused loss of life or serious damage.

 When she was damaged in 2007, she was not repaired because she was scheduled to be retired later that year.

-She was scrapped in Port Colborne, Ontario in 2008.
+She was scrapped at Port Colborne, Ontario in 2008.